ronamosa/ronamosa.github.io/website/docs/engineer/LAB/proxmox-packer-vm.md

 ## Key Concept

-The key thing to understand in lining everything up to work, is the usernames for Packer ssh to connect to the new VM and provision things.
+The key thing to understand in the setup, is which ssh or username settings are to be used where, if you mix that up, the you mix up the steps in the diagram and the packer process runs into authN issues with wrong pub_key, or `sudo -S` that needs an interactive session.

-In `http/user-data` you set the openssh server to install itself, disable root, allow public key authN:
+In `http/user-data` this is where cloud-init will pull in this config, install openssh and configure it for no root access, and public key authN:

 ```yaml
   ssh: